-Species Common Name NSW listing status EPBC Listing status Sensitivity to gain class Justification for exclusion of species Litoria spenceri Spotted Tree Frog Critically Endangered Endangered Very High The species is known only from two locations in NSW on the western side of the Great Dividing Range where it is restricted to fast flowing upland streams and rivers.
-Pseudomys fumeus Smoky Mouse Critically Endangered Endangered High The nearest records of the Smoky Mouse are old records are more than 15 km to the south of the development site at lower elevations.
+Species Common Name NSW listing status EPBC listing status Sensitivity to gain class Justification for exclusion of species Liopholis guthega Guthega Skink Endangered Endangered High The species was not detected within the development site despite targeted surveys.
+The habitat within the development site and immediate surrounds is marginal at best, being highly modified or heavily shaded, which provides a poor thermal environment.
+The nearest records are more than 2 km away from the development site and the species has not been detected at Guthega, despite numerous targeted surveys.
+Litoria spenceri Spotted Tree Frog Critically Endangered Critically Endangered Very High The species is known only from two locations in NSW on the western side of the Great Dividing Range where it is restricted to fast flowing upland streams and rivers.
+Pimelea bracteata Pimelea bracteata Critically Endangered Critically Endangered High The microhabitats that the species is associated with do not occur in the development site and the nearest records of this conspicuous species are in the Kiandra area.
+Pseudomys fumeus Smoky Mouse Critically Endangered Endangered High The nearest records of the Smoky Mouse are old records that are more than 30 km to the south of the development site at lower elevations.
 It is considered highly unlikely that it would occur within the development site and it was not detected there opportunistically.
 Pseudophryne corroboree Southern Corroboree Frog Critically Endangered Critically Endangered Very High The Southern Corroboree Frog is limited to sphagnum bogs of the northern Snowy Mountains, in a strip from the Maragle Range in the northwest, through Mt Jagungal to Smiggin Holes in the south.
 Its range is entirely within Kosciuszko National Park.
 This species is all but extinct in the wild.
-It is no longer present at its former southern limit at Smiggin
+It is no longer present at its former southern limit at Smiggin Holes.
+Pseudophryne pengilleyi Northern Corroboree Frog Critically Endangered Critically Endangered Moderate The Northern Corroboree Frog does not occur within the locality, being limited to the northern parts of the Snowy Mountains and Brindabella Range.